 We may take this for granted, but it wasn't until the 1950s that vehicles were equipped with reliable air conditioning.
-The air conditioning uses a refrigerant called R134a to fuel a thermal reaction that emits cold air, and it tends to accumulate moisture as it cycles through the HVAC system in your Chevrolet R3500.
-Between your A/C condenser and the expansion valve is the receiver drier, and it separates the water from the refrigerant so that it can go on to cool your passenger compartment.
+The lifeblood of the air conditioning system is a refrigerant called R134a.
+The refrigerant emits cold air after a simple thermal reaction, and it creates a slight excess of water as it travels through all the HVAC components on your Chevrolet R3500.
+Your car's A/C receiver drier is installed between the condenser and the expansion valve, and it separates the water from the refrigerant so that it can go on to cool your passenger compartment.
 Whenever you disconnect any of the A/C hoses on your car or truck, you must change your Chevrolet R3500 A/C receiver drier or accumulator.

 At Car Parts Discount, we have live customer service members here with enough expertise to help you purchase the correct Chevrolet R3500 part for your project or repair.
 Buy all the car parts you will ever need from carpartsdiscount.com and realize incredible savings on all your upcoming repairs.
 Don't let a broken A/C Receiver Drier & Accumulator spell the end of your car, truck, or SUV, and don't risk lowering its resale value by buying anything but the best repair parts.
 Chevrolet R3500 A/C Receiver Drier & Accumulator parts for 1991, 1990, 1989 vehicles are available here... just click your year to find them.